-There are countless online resources to help people managers develop their leadership skills.
-These resources can include paid and free options like people management books, videos, articles, courses, training calls, and coaching lessons.
+There are many online resources to help people managers develop their leadership skills.
+These resources can include paid and free options, like people management books, videos, articles, courses, training calls, and coaching lessons.

-Consider one of the companies below, which offer training courses in people management:
+Consider these companies, which offer training courses in people management:

 Effective people management is crucial for creating a positive and productive work environment.
 Avoiding common people management mistakes can help ensure that your team remains motivated, engaged and committed.